Easily Install Android Studio in Ubuntu And Linux Mint

-You can easily install Android Studio using Ubuntu Developer Tools Center, now known as Ubuntu Make.
+You can also easily install Android Studio using Ubuntu Developer Tools Center, now known as Ubuntu Make.
 Ubuntu Make provides a command line tool to install various development tools, IDE etc. Ubuntu Make is available in Ubuntu repository.

 To install Ubuntu Make, use the commands below in a terminal: